astronomer/astro-docs/cloud/stable/04_customize-airflow/01_airflow-versioning.md

 ### Patch Versions of Astronomer Certified

-In addition to building Astronomer Certified images following open-source releases, our team regularly ships bug and security fixes to those images as _patch_ releases.
+In addition to supporting the latest versions of open-source Airflow on Astronomer Certified (AC), our team regularly ships bug and security fixes to AC images as _patch_ releases.

 For example, Astronomer Certified 1.10.10 has been enhanced with 4 additional patches since its initial release: